How To Pass a Background Check: Follow These 4 Easy Steps

 In the absence of this type of option, be prepared with excellent character references and proof of solid efforts to improve credit reports and financial situation (e.g. pay stubs, bank statements).2

-For individuals wondering “Does an eviction go on your record?”, the answer is that it does.
+For individuals wondering “Is eviction included in your record?”, the answer is that it does.
 However, evictions should fall off rental history reports after a period of seven years.2

 The National Instant Criminal Background Check System (NICS)28 conducts background checks for firearms.
 When an individual seeks to purchase a firearm from a Federal Firearm Licensee (FFL), they must complete a Firearms Transaction Record (ATF Form 4473)29 which details the prospective buyer’s identifying information as well as personal information relevant to safe ownership of a lethal weapon (criminal history, mental health history, military service records).1